qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

    Left the input layer, middle maximum nodes value is 100 and right maximum value is 200

-.. note:: Subdividing a geometry can generate geometry parts that may not be valid and may contain self-intersections.

 |checkbox| Allows
 :ref:`features in-place modification <processing_inplace_edit>`
-of multipoint, line, and polygon features
+of point, line, and polygon features

+.. note:: Subdividing a geometry can generate geometry parts that may not be valid and may contain self-intersections.

 .. seealso:: :ref:`qgisexplodelines`, :ref:`qgislinesubstring`